samolds/port/README.md

 Too many analogies with port - like a spaceport or portal to the web for Sam's portfolio.

+### About
+This is an exercise in writing a simple, clean, idiomatic web server with only the std lib.

 ### Setup
 ```sh
 go get github.com/samolds/port